 The 836-square-kilometer Gaocheng district is now being referred to as a “new Wuhan” and is under a full lockdown.
 It is currently the nation’s only “high-risk area” under the NHC’s three-tier regime.

 More surveillance cameras have been installed to check on residents given shelter-at-home orders, with police constables in the streets on the lookout for lockdown violaters.

 Shijiazhuang is also in the process of releasing and updating a list of places where all known patients have visited, as officials and technicians continue to trawl through footage derived from facial recognition and other surveillance mechanisms.

-NHC director Ma Xiaowei has blamed an asymptomatic carrier of the virus for the outbreaks.
+NHC’s director Ma Xiaowei has blamed an asymptomatic carrier of the virus for the outbreaks.
 Undetected by layers of screening in place, the carrier reportedly crisscrossed Hebei and Beijing.

-Ma revealed to state broadcaster China Central Television on Thursday that the virus could be from Europe, without confirming if it was the more highly contagious new strain first identified in the United Kingdom.
+Ma revealed to the state broadcaster China Central Television on Thursday that the virus could be from Europe, without confirming if it was the more highly contagious new strain first identified in the United Kingdom.

-Ma’s deputy Feng Zijian, who oversees the National Center for Disease Control and Prevention, also made a candid admission to CCTV a day earlier by saying that most of the patients in Hebei had not been checked or isolated early on.
+Ma’s deputy Feng Zijian, who oversees the National Center for Disease Control and Prevention, also made a candid admission to CCTV a day earlier that most of the patients in Hebei had not been checked or isolated early on.